jjerome00/PatientServer/README.md

-# Pulsara Patient Server
+# Patient Server

-Jason Jerome Candidate Project - Patient Sync
+Patient Sync: A Jason Jerome Candidate Project

 A basic endpoint that returns a list of patients.

 The server is backed by a sqlite database.
 If the database file is deleted, the server will re-create it.

+This was for a take-home assignment for a potential job.
+The assignment was to write a simple web server to provide data to an Android app (also written by me).

 ## Dependencies
 * node.js